Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

 ## Algorithm Overview

 The application used in this lab reads a stream of incoming documents, and computes a score for each document based on the user’s interest, represented by a search array.
-It is representative of real-time filtering systems, which monitor news feeds and send relevant articles to end users.
+It is representative of real-time filtering systems, which monitors news feeds and sends relevant articles to end users.

-In practical scenarios, the number and the size of the documents to be searched can be very large and because the monitoring of events must run in real time, a smaller execution time is required for processing all the documents.
+In practical scenarios, the number and size of the documents to be searched can be very large and because the monitoring of events must run in real time, a smaller execution time is required for processing all the documents.

 The core of the application is a Bloom filter, a space-efficient probabilistic data structure used to test whether an element is a member of a set.
 The algorithm attempts to find the best matching documents for a specific search array.
 The search array is the filter that matches documents against the user’s interest.
 In this application, each document is reduced to a set of 32-bit words, where each word is a pair of 24-bit word ID and 8-bit frequency representing the occurrence of the word ID in the document.
-The search array consists of smaller set of word IDs and each word ID has a weight associated with it, which represents the significance of the word.
+The search array consists of a smaller set of word IDs and each word ID has a weight associated with it, which represents the significance of the word.
 The application computes a score for each document to determine its relevance to the given search array.

 The algorithm can be divided in two sections:
 * Computing the hash function of the words and creating output flags